 This Guide memo outlines the policy to resolve employee complaints at Stanford through a formal grievance process and is designed specifically for regular employees as defined in the "Applicability" section.
 The Grievance Process is intended to supplement, not replace, routine and informal methods of responding to and resolving employee complaints.

-The Grievance Process is located in the Employee and Labor Relations section of the HR website at Labor Relations & Collective Bargaining.
+The Grievance Process is located in the Resolving Workplace Issues section of the Cardinal at Work website.

 Employee complaints covered by the Grievance Process include written corrective action and involuntary termination (including layoff) only.
 The Grievance Process does not include other employee complaints such as performance appraisals, compensation/benefits or job classifications.